Dimension theory for the asymptotic couple of the field of logarithmic transseries: Acknowledgements

 We are grateful to the following individuals for conversations around the topics of this paper: Matthias Aschenbrenner, Johannes Aspman, Gilles Bareilles, David Bradley-Williams, Monroe Eskew, Philipp Hieronymi, Martin Hils, Nayoon Kim, Rufus Lawrence, Jana Lep\v{s}ov\'{a}, Shenyuan Ma, Jakub Mare\v{c}ek, Julia Millhouse, Benjamin Riff, Silvain Rideau-Kikuchi, and Ale\v{s} Wodecki.

-This work has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement No.~101070568.
+Gehret was partially supported from the European Union’s Horizon Europe research and innovation programme under grant agreement No.~101070568.
 This research was supported by the National Science Foundation under Award No.\ DMS-2103240.
 This research was funded in whole or in part by the Austrian Science Fund (FWF) 10.55776/ESP450.
+Part of this research was conducted while E.\ Kaplan was hosted by the Max Planck Institute for Mathematics, and he thanks the MPIM for its support and hospitality.
 For open access purposes, the authors have applied a CC BY public copyright licence to any author accepted manuscript version arising from this submission.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{#2}